SoftwareAG/c8y-docs/content/datahub/operating-datahub-bundle/viewing-audit-logs.md

 In the navigator, select **Auditing** and then **Query log** to view the query log.

-> **Info:** The DataHub feature for storing query profiles needs to be enabled.
+> **Info:** The {{< product-c8y-iot >}} DataHub feature for storing query profiles needs to be enabled.
 The profiles are deleted after a retention period, so for older months profiles may no longer be available.

-In the action bar you can choose between offloading queries and ad-hoc queries, define a text filter on the offloading task/ad-hoc query string, and select a time period.
-Click **Apply** to get the logs with the respective settings.
-Use the pagination controls at the bottom of the page to navigate through the result list.
+At the top of the page you can offload queries and ad-hoc queries, define a text filter on the offloading task/ad-hoc query string, and select a time period.
+Use the pagination buttons at the bottom of the page to navigate through the result list.

 For each offloading query, the following information is provided: